One of the first things that surprised me when I received my Raspberry Pi was that it didn’t have a microphone jack.

-I did the test using a bluetooth headset with mic, and I was lucky that it was very well recognized by the Raspberry Pi, so I could easily pair it.
+I did the test using a Bluetooth headset with mic, and I was lucky that it was very well recognized by the Raspberry Pi, so I could easily pair it.

-However, I didn’t manage to adjust the output parameters (especially volume) via the GUI.
+However, I couldn’t adjust the output parameters (especially volume) via the GUI.
 I had to go through alsamixer:

 Bluetooth not detected

-In case your Bluetooth microphone is not detected, the microphone manufacturer will generally provide a USB adapter with it, so you can use it,
+If your Bluetooth microphone is not detected, the microphone manufacturer will generally provide a USB adapter with it, so you can use it,

 This solution is the most complicated, so it’s better to have a good reason to want to install a microphone jack at any price.

-For less than $10 you can buy a USB to jack adapter, which allows you to connect a USB headset and microphone to your Raspberry Pi.
+For a cheap solution you can find this USB to jack adapter on Amazon, which allows you to connect a USB headset and microphone to your Raspberry Pi.
 If you have a correct headset or microphone using jack ports, it’s the best solution for you.

 The configuration will be the same as the one indicated at the beginning of this post.

-For about $30, you can install this “Hat” soundcard via the GPIO ports of Raspberry Pi and enjoy a professional product for advanced projects (all details on Amazon).
+For a decent price, you can install this “Hat” sound card via the GPIO ports of Raspberry Pi and enjoy a professional product for advanced projects (all details on Amazon).
 Once you have it, you can start any audio project without any doubt on the sound part, it will work!

 How to check it’s working and use it in a basic way